-The site of a possible shrunken village, at Willington, dating to the Medieval period.
-The remains of the village are visible as earthworks on aerial photographs.
-The village is also mentioned in documentary evidence.
+The site of the Medieval shrunken village of Cosford.
+The remains of the village are visible as earthworks.
+The site is located in the area of Cosford Hall Farm.

 The site of a Medieval shrunken settlement, with four areas of desertion.
 House platforms, hollow ways, trackways, and a pond are visible as earthworks and on aerial photographs.
 It is situated to the west of Flecknoe.

 The possible site of a Medieval shrunken village at Priors Marston.
 The remains of the village are visible as earthworks, including several house platforms.
 The site lies to the north of Priors Marston.

 The possible site of a Medieval shrunken village at Lower Shuckburgh.
 The village is known to have existed from documentary evidence.
 The remains of the village are visible as earthworks in some areas.